 IECEx Certificate of Conformity (IECEx CoC)

-The IECEx Certified Equipment Scheme provides the means for manufacturers of Ex equipment to obtain certificates of conformity that are intended to be accepted in all participating countries as equivalent to their national certification.
+The IECEx Certified Equipment Scheme provides the means for manufacturers of Ex equipment to obtain CoCs that are intended to be accepted in all participating countries as equivalent to their national certification.
 An IECEx CoC may also be accepted in other non-participating countries.
 An IECEx CoC may be issued by any ExCB accepted into the Scheme.
-The certificate will attest that the equipment’s design conforms to the relevant IEC or ISO International Standards and that the manufacturer is manufacturing the product under a quality system and associated quality plan(s), meeting the requirements of this Scheme and under the surveillance of an ExCB.
-The IECEx quality system requirements are detailed in ISO/IEC 80079-34 being based on ISO 9001, with additional requirements specific to the design, manufacture and testing of Ex equipment.
+The CoC will attest that the equipment’s design conforms to the relevant IEC or ISO International Standards and that the manufacturer is manufacturing the product under a QMS and (where they exist) associated quality plan(s) for the manufacturer’s products, meeting the requirements of the IECEx Certified Equipment Scheme and under the surveillance of an ExCB.
+The IECEx QMS requirements are detailed in ISO/IEC 80079-34 being based on ISO 9001, with additional requirements specific to the design, manufacture and testing of Ex equipment.

 The IECEx CoC may be issued for a product with its variety of types, including different processes and electrical connections, different temperature classes, different types of protection, etc.